-There will be opportunities for participants to discuss and brainstorm ideas related to FCT's work.
-This year, topics for discussion stem from inquiries and suggestions we've received from faculty and staff such as faculty development wants and needs, expanding FCT's identity profile, developing concrete strategies to promote work/life balance, and current hot topics in higher education.
+There will be opportunities for participants to discuss and brainstorm ideas related to MCTL's work.
+This year, topics for discussion stem from inquiries and suggestions we've received from faculty and staff such as faculty development wants and needs, expanding MCTL's identity profile, developing concrete strategies to promote work/life balance, and current hot topics in higher education.

 Shortly after the event we will provide a detailed summary report of the input gathered.
 We plan to offer as many opportunities for faculty conversation and development as are feasible based on the comments we receive.